GBTQ+ Themes

 And not everyone gets it.

-Unfortunately, mental health professionals are generally taught to provide therapy from a “heteronormative” perspective, leaving the unique and diverse experiences of GBTQ+ clients to their imaginations.
+Unfortunately, many mental health professionals are taught to provide therapy from a "heteronormative" perspective, leaving the unique and diverse experiences of LGBTQ+ clients to their imaginations.

 Come get the help you deserve.